irumfatima098/Task-HTML/README.md

-## Hi,I'm Irum Fatima!
+## Hi, I'm Irum Fatima! 👋

 ## About Me

-I'm a Bachelor of Science in Computer Science student at the International Islamic University, Islamabad.I'm a passionate tech enthusiast with a focus on creating impactful user experiences.
+I'm a Bachelor of Science in Computer Science student at the International Islamic University, Islamabad.
+I'm a passionate tech enthusiast with a focus on creating impactful user experiences.

 ## Skills

-**Programming Languages**
+**Programming & Development**
-My core focus is on:

 - UI/UX Design
 - HTML5
 - CSS